2 Chronicles 33 – The Reigns of Manasseh and Amon

 b.
 But the people of the land executed all those who had conspired against King Amon: This was a hopeful sign.
 Up to this point, the people of Judah had largely tolerated some 57 years of utterly wicked kings who led the nation in evil.
 Now it seems that they wanted righteousness and justice instead of the evil they had lived with for so long.

 c.
 Then the people of the land made his son Josiah king in his place: Though king Amon was assassinated, God did not yet allow Judah to slip into the same pit of anarchy that Israel had sunk into.
-Because of the righteous action of the people of the land, there was no change of dynasty, and the rightful heir to the throne of David received the throne.
+Because of the righteous action of the people of the land, there was no change of dynasty, and the rightful heir to the throne of David became king.

 i.
 “The only positive contribution Amon made to the history of Judah was to produce one of the best kings to reign on the throne of Jerusalem.”
 (Dilday)